 Since CAR T-cell therapy is a relatively new treatment, there is still much that needs to be learned about the use of vaccines.
-Experts believe that vaccination after CAR T-cell therapy is an important part of the long-term followup plan for patients.
-Doctors who have begun to study vaccination divide patients into two categories: CAR T-cell patients who have had a previous stem cell transplant and CAR-T cell patients who have not had a previous stem cell transplant.
-Patients need to speak to the doctor and follow the doctor's recommended vaccination schedule.
-Coronavirus disease 2019 (COVID-19) and flu vaccines are also recommended.
-For more information, patients should consult with their doctors.
+Experts believe that vaccination after CAR T-cell therapy is an important part of the long-term follow-up plan for patients.